neondatabase/website/content/docs/guides/vercel-native-integration.md

 The [Vercel Marketplace](https://vercel.com/marketplace) allows you to add Neon Postgres to your Vercel project as a first-party [Native Integration](https://vercel.com/docs/integrations/install-an-integration/product-integration), providing you with integrated management experience.

-- Installing the integration creates a Neon account for you.
+- Installing the integration creates a Neon account for you if you do not have one already.
 - Billing for Neon Postgres is managed in Vercel, not Neon.
 - You get access to the same features and Neon pricing plans as users who register with Neon directly, including access to your database from the Neon Console.